Analog-Labs/chain-connectors/chains/polkadot/tx/README.md

-This project is used to build transactions for ethereum chains.
+This project is used to build transactions for substrate chains.

-## `EthereumTransactionBuilder`:
+## `PolkadotTransactionBuilder`:
     Its implementation of `TransactionBuilder` and implements the following methods:
     1. `transfer`
     2. `method_call`
     3. `create_and_sign`

 ### `transfer`:
-    Creates `EthereumMetadataParams` for transfer call.
+    Creates `PolkadotMetadataParams` for transfer call.

 ### `method_call`:
-    Creates `EthereumMetadataParams` for contract calls.
-It takes `address`: address of contract we want to call.
-    `params`: array of json_value with contract method params in string types.

-    It returns `EthereumMetadataParams` with `data` field set to the encoded contract call params.
+    Not implemented.

 ### `create_and_sign`:
     When `metadata` is created we use this call to create Ethereum Transaction and sign it.
 It takes following arguments.